Teaching Assistant Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for teaching assistant roles in New Mexico?

-The J-1 Exchange Visitor visa is widely used for university teaching assistants, particularly for international graduate students in research and academic exchange programs.
-The H-1B is less common for standard TA roles but applies when the position requires a specific bachelor's degree and meets specialty occupation criteria.
+The J-1 visa Exchange Visitor visa is widely used for university teaching assistants, particularly for international graduate students in research and academic exchange programs.
+The H-1B visa is less common for standard TA roles but applies when the position requires a specific bachelor's degree and meets specialty occupation criteria.
 F-1 students on OPT or CPT may also work as teaching assistants during authorized periods.
 Bilingual K-12 aides may see TN visa eligibility if they are Canadian or Mexican nationals in qualifying instructional roles.

 How to find teaching assistant visa sponsorship jobs in New Mexico?